santina/team_Undecided/results/results.md

 *Input*: the cleaned methylation data from post-data inspection; the clusters associated with each patient from the previous step.
 *Output*: three lists (corresponding to control vs high, control vs low, and high vs low) of weights associated with each gene, depending on how differentially methylated they are between groups (the more, the stronger the weight).

 We then mapped each probe to their gene loci, to obtain the methylation count associated with each gene for each patient.
 We then performed differential methylation analysis using edgeR to obtain "weights" by taking -log2(FDR) associated with each gene for each comparison.
+We also saw here that more differentially methylated CpGs were found when comparing asthmatics to controls then between asthma subtypes, as the "weights" in the Th2-high to Th2-low comparison tend to be low (all weights < 3), compared to the Th2-high to control comparison, with two weights > 30, or even the Th2-low to control comparison, with several weights > 13.
+This indicates a shared methylation profile among asthmatics, regardless of subtype.

 ## 4. Correlation Network Generation and Differential Network Analysis with Permutation Testing
 [Source Code](https://github.com/STAT540-UBC/team_Undecided/blob/master/src/5_weighted_corr_net_%26_diff_analysis/differential_coexpression_analysis_demonstration.md) (though this a toy example)